 It is a small and intimate artistic space with colorful textured walls and a beautiful bar.

 Their extensive wine list (over 9 pages long) offers a variety of international wines by the glass or bottle.
-Each wine comes with a single line description giving you a brief insight to its tasting notes.
-The wines are divided by sections: (1) Tried and True; (2) The Connoisseur, and (3) Thinking Outside the Box.
+There was at least one choice of wine from every country in the world.
+It was amazing!
+Although I was hoping that they had radford dale syrah from South Africa, as I’ve heard from friends that this is supposed to be particularly tasty.
+If they didn’t, I’ll just have to try it at a different time.
+We were just lucky that we had so many choices to pick from.
+Each wine comes with a single-line description giving you a brief insight to its tasting notes.
+The wines are divided into sections: (1) Tried and True; (2) The Connoisseur, and (3) Thinking Outside the Box.
 Not in the mood for wine?
 No problem.
 There are also a handful of liqueurs and spirits that you can order.

 Fernando and I were feeling risky that night so we decided to check out the “Thinking Outside the Box” options.
 Our bartender Alejandro brought Vino’s owner and sommelier Franco over for recommendations on which wine to choose.
 As soon he began taking us through our options, we knew we were in good hands.
 There is no doubt that he has a personal passion for wine and admitted to having tasted many of the wines on the list, which is always a plus!
 The best thing about Franco is that he did not just simply rattle off facts to impress us with his knowledge; he was also a great listener.
 He took the time to answer all our questions and made sure that we made an informed decision before picking our wine